Olexandr88/zksafe/README_PRIVATE_OWNERS.md

 Only the party proving transactions has to have access to this full list, in addition to the full list of signatures.

-This could be, for example, in a secret chat beween the owners of the Safe, an encrypted storage, or a program running in a Trusted Execution Environment that manages owners.
+This could be, for example, in a secret chat between the owners of the Safe, an encrypted storage, or a program running in a Trusted Execution Environment that manages owners.

 ## Usage

 At the moment, only command line in the form of Hardhat tasks is implemented:

-     * Task  `createZkSafe` accepts additiona arguments `--zksafemoduleprivateowners` and `--zksafemodulethreshold`.
+     * Task  `createZkSafe` accepts additional arguments `--zksafemoduleprivateowners` and `--zksafemodulethreshold`.
      * Task `prove` accepts `--zksafemoduleprivateowners`.